COMMUNITY PROFILE:

 As an educator and lifelong resident of Lincoln County, Sen. Reny understands the challenges of working people and families.
 As a certified school counselor, she guides young people and their caregivers to develop the social, emotional, and communication skills they need to be successful.
 She also acts as a resource for parents needing assistance, and helps find sustainable solutions to problems by engaging stakeholders in every step of the process.
 Through her experience as an educator, community advocate, union member, and leader of professional associations, Sen. Reny has worked at local, school, district, and state-wide levels to solve problems, support equitable policies, and advocate for children and families.

-Sen. Reny serves as chairwoman of the marine resources committee, on the health coverage, insurance and financial services committee and the senatorial vote committee.
+Sen. Reny serves on the marine resources committee and on the appropriations and financial affairs committee.

 The marine resources committee covers the Department of Marine Resources; Marine Patrol; commercial and recreational marine fisheries management, licensing and enforcement; marine science and research; shellfish sanitation and management; and aquaculture.